icos-project/.github/profile/README.md

 - guaranteed **trust, security and privacy**, and
 - reduction of integration costs and effective **mitigation of cloud provider lock-in** effects, - in a datadriven system built upon the principles of openness, adaptability, data sharing and a future edge market scenario for services and data.

+# Getting Started

+🌐 To start looking at what the **ICOS EU Project** is doing, go to the official web site at https://icos-project.eu/

+🤖 To start learning what is the **ICOS Meta OS**, the software produced by ICOS, to to the official **technical documentation** at https://icos-project.eu/docs.
+It is divided into multiple sections:
+- 🧭 [Concepts](https://icos-project.eu/docs/Concepts/): learn the ICOS Meta OS architecture and functionalities
+- ⚙️ [Administration Guide](https://icos-project.eu/docs/Administration/): how to deploy and manage an ICOS System
+- 👤 [User Guide](https://icos-project.eu/docs/User/): how to use an ICOS System
+- 💻 [Development Guide](https://icos-project.eu/docs/Developer/): how to integrate with or extend ICOS components
+- 📖 [Glossary](https://icos-project.eu/docs/Concepts/glossary/): collects the main definitions and conventions used in ICOS

-# Structure of the this organization
+# Structure of the the ICOS source code
 We are publishing in this organization all the open source code developed by ICOS.
-The code is organized in several repositories that roughly corresponds to the different ICOS components.
+The code is organized in several repositories that corresponds to the different ICOS components.
 To start discovering the ICOS code, we suggest to start from:

 - [Documentation](https://github.com/icos-project/Documentation): the source code of the ICOS technical documentation available at https://www.icos-project.eu/docs/
 - [Shell](https://github.com/icos-project/Shell): the tool for users to access and operate an ICOS system